newtheatre/history-project/_shows/14_15/the_adventures_of_anne_marie_de_bourbon.md

     date: 2014-12-08
     rating: 9/10
     quote: "Essentially, The Adventures of Anne Marie de Bourbon isn’t really about its rather bland title character at all – it is about us.
 We repress the existentialist angst that Lavelle exhibits, harbor the insecurities that dog the ostensibly assured puppets; we are the actors behind that stage."

+trivia:
+  - quote: There were two original songs written for the show, by Tom Moore and Emilie Brittain.
+    name: Charlotte Van Rhee
+    submitted: 2014-12-06
 ---

 A first for the New Theatre - a musical puppet show!
 This cleverly comic show depicts the extraordinary adventures of Anne Marie, a French aristocrat.
 After stowing away on a pirate ship, Anne is taken to a mysterious island, hitherto untouched by the outside world, hidden in the Bermuda Triangle.
 Join Anne Marie as she tries to understand the bizarre world she has been thrust into.